bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 - Azure Tenant
     - Should/can we link them to the sign-up page for a tenant?
 - Separate subscription (?)
-- 'Main' user account
+- "Main" user account
     - Assigned Roles
         - Global Administrator (?)

 ### Resource to be deployed
 - Resource-Group
 - User
-	- New 'Victim' user
+	- New "Victim" user
     	- Attributes should make it look like a HR person
         - AD Roles assignments
-            - 'Reader' on the storage account
+            - `Reader` on the storage account
-            - 'Storage Blob Data Reader' on the storage account
+            - `Storage Blob Data Reader` on the storage account
-    - 'Main' user account
+    - "Main" user account
         - AD Roles assignments
-            - 'Storage Blob Data Reader' on the storage account
+            - `Storage Blob Data Reader` on the storage account
 - Storage Account
 	- Blob Containers (hr-documents / secretdata)
 		- Upload files/folders including HoneyFile